wizrd00/wizrd00/README.md

 SUMMARY
 =======
-Self-taught programmer specializing in systems programming, network programming, embedded systems, and Linux development.

-Strong experience in low-level programming in C and Python, including socket programming, protocol design, and system tools.
+Self-taught programmer specializing in systems programming, network programming, and embedded systems (ESP-IDF), with experience in software development on Linux.
+Highly proficient in C and Python, with a focus on low-level socket programming, protocol design, and the development of systems tools.

-Developed multiple networking and systems projects such as a reliable UDP-based file transfer system, packet analysis tools, and a terminal-based graphics engine.

-Currently expanding expertise in embedded systems development using ESP-IDF (ESP32 / ESP8266).

 SKILLS